*This post may contain affiliate links. Read more »

 For example, if the tarator contains any haram ingredients such as alcohol (which could be the case if you used lemon extract rather than fresh lemon juice), or animal-derived products that are not halal, then it would not be considered halal.
 Additionally, if the tarator is prepared in a non-halal kitchen or with utensils that have come into contact with non-halal substances, it may not be considered halal.

-These are some of my favey dishes to serve with Taboule:
+✌️Some of my faves to serve with tarator sauce:

 Lebanese Tarator (Arabic Tahini Sauce)